pilvikala/arvion-simple-app/README.md

-# Simple Web App
+# Simple SQL Console App

-Full-stack starter with a FastAPI backend, Postgres database, and React (Vite + TypeScript) frontend featuring a login flow.
+This is an intentionally vulnerable app.

 ## Stack
 - **Backend:** FastAPI, SQLAlchemy, Passlib